 Upon successful completion of the program students will fulfill the "Global and Transcultural Communication" field of study within the major and will earn a designation of "Global Media Scholar" on their transcript along with a certificate.
 A small stipend may be available to students to use towards travel expenses incurred during their Senior Media Seminar.

-The curriculum at NYU Prague uses the current political climate to explore the role of Central and Eastern European nations in relation to neighboring countries and the rest of the world, while also considering the unique economic and political history of the Czech Republic.
 Students have access to the NYU-sponsored Prague Institute for Democracy, Economy, and Culture, which regularly hosts conferences, seminars, and guest lectures, often on curriculum-pertinent topics, such as the country’s transition to a free-market economy.
 In addition to course work, students have opportunities to intern with NGOs and law, media, and human rights organizations.

 In 1989, a nonviolent revolution by the Czech people overthrew an oppressive communist regime.
 In the years since, the Czech Republic has grappled with fundamental issues of human society - how to build a just, humane political system that protects human rights and cultural identity while fostering economic growth and social development.
 At NYU in Prague, students study with some of the architects of this new society.
-In courses taught by leading scholars, politicians, and writers, students explore fundamental social transformations in law and social justice.